Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Introduction

 The rest of this paper is organized as follows.
 After this Introduction, Section~\ref{sec:system_model} is devoted to the channel and system model where we introduce the downlink MIMO channel model, reference precoding methods, various detection schemes, and quality measures.
 In Section~\ref{sec:solution} we show a simplification of the PA problem, where we describe asymptotic diagonalization property of precoding matrices are used, proof of similarity of Conjugate and MMSE-IRC matrices, and Effective SINR models.
 In Section~\ref{sec:problem_solving} we consider the problem of the PA algorithm under TPC and PAPC assumptions, where we describe equal power allocation under the TPC, and the solution under the PAPC assumptions.
 We also consider problem-solving taking into account Modulation and Coding Scheme (MCS)~(\ref{sec:qam_solving}).
 The numerical algorithm description is presented in Section~(\ref{sec:algorithm}).
-Numerical experiments to compare considered algorithms are provided in Section~\ref{sec:results}, and Section~\ref{sec:conclusion} contains a conclusion.
+Numerical experiments to compare considered algorithms are provided in Section~\ref{sec:results}.
+Algebraic notations and reference values are shown in Tab.~\ref{table_example}.